pc2/HPCC_FPGA/GEMM/Readme.md

     Implementation of the GEMM benchmark proposed in the HPCC benchmark adapted for FPGA
     Usage:
     ./GEMM_intel [OPTION...]

     -f, --file arg      Kernel file name
-      -n, arg               Number of repetitions (default: 10) -m, arg               Matrix size (default: 4096)
+    -n, arg             Number of repetitions (default: 10) -i,                 Use memory Interleaving
-          --kernel arg      Name of the kernel (default: gemm) -i, --nointerleaving  Disable memory interleaving
         --device arg    Index of the device that has to be used.
 If not given you will be asked which device to use if there are multiple devices available. (default: -1)
         --platform arg  Index of the platform that has to be used.
 If not given you will be asked which platform to use if there are multiple platforms available. (default: -1)
     -h, --help          Print this help
+    -m, arg             Matrix size in number of blocks in a single dimension (default: 8)
+    -b, arg             Block size in number of values in one dimension (default: 256)

 To execute the unit and integration tests run